Engagement opportunities

 The Wayne State University School of Medicine offers many opportunities for pre-med students to get involved on and off campus.

-Our office needs the expertise and leadership of faculty and staff members for our many partnerships.
+Educators are invited to leverage their subject matter expertise and leadership to inspire the next generation of engineers, computer scientists and researchers.
 Additionally, our office can coordinate K-12 student visits to your laboratory or events.